DObD/Responsive-Design-Testing/README.md

 Once you've uploaded, you can navigate your website from within the iframes, and the others will update.
 This won't work for external sites however due to browser security restrictions.

+- Thanks to @mattkersley for the original project this is forked from.